bjchia/bjchia.github.io/motivation.md

 "The whole idea of motivation is a trap.
 Forget motivation.
 Just do it.
 Exercise, lose weight, test your blood sugar, or whatever.
 And then, guess what?
 After you start doing the thing, that’s when motivation comes and makes it easy for you to keep on doing it.” -John Maxwell

+The older you are, the harder you have to work

+**Source of Fountain of Youth: Work**

 ### Overcoming Failure
 “If you’re afraid to fail, you’re probably going to fail.”-Kobe Bryant